S&P/TSX composite down as gold falls; loonie drops

-TORONTO — Canada's main stock index was down in late-morning trading, weighed down by losses in the mining sector as the price of gold fell by more than US$30 an ounce.
+TORONTO — Canada's main stock index sank midweek as the materials sector lost ground with the price of gold falling to its lowest level in two months..

-The November crude contract was up 48 cents at US$40.28 per barrel and the November natural gas contract was up 19 cents at US$2.78 per mmBTU.
+The November crude contract was up 13 cents at US$39.93 per barrel and the November natural gas contract was up 19.7 cents at US$2.79 per mmBTU.

 This report by The Canadian Press was first published Sept.
 23, 2020.